Fellows rotate on the following surgical services at The Mount Sinai Health System, both in the inpatient and outpatient settings:

-- General surgical oncology
+- General Surgical Oncology

-- Medical oncology
+- Medical Oncology

-- Radiation oncology
+- Radiation Oncology

+The fellow will serve as a resource for the house staff and students with regard to managing patients on their service.
 The fellow will accompany the attending on call for daily work rounds and provide coverage for the senior resident on weekends and post-call days.

-Each fellow will perform six months of clinical and/or basic science research.
+Each fellow will perform four months of clinical and/or basic science research.
 If performing basic science research, then a formal lab mentor will be assigned, and the fellow will choose a project that can be completed within a six-month period.
 The program director or division chief must approve the lab, mentor and project.

 Each fellow will design and write a prospective trial suitable for Institutional Review Board (IRB) submission and approval.